henrybarklam/Fluent_Python/README.md

 A metamethod can be called from either the metaclass or from the class, but *not* from an instance A classmethod can be called from either a class or its instances, but is not part of the metaclass

+# Static Methods and Class Methods
+Static methods: Methods within a class that have no access to anything else int the class (no self keyword or cls keyword).
+They cannot change or look at any object attributes or call other methods within the class.
+Use decorator @staticmethod to produce.

+Class methods: Methods within a class that only have access to class variables and other class methods.
+They can access anything within the class, but cannot access instance attributes.
+TODO: Double check what is meant by this.

 # Comprehensions
 A list comprehension could be broken down into two component parts - a filter and a map (and a couple of lambda functions)